HaripriyaBojja/Coding-Raja-Technologies-Internship/README.md

 # to-do-list-application-python
 The command-line to-do list application is a simple yet powerful tool designed to help users manage their tasks efficiently.
 Users can add new tasks, view their list of tasks, edit existing tasks, and delete tasks as needed.
 The application will store tasks in a local file, ensuring persistence across sessions.

-DEVELOPED BY PARTHIV MAJUMDAR ON 07-03-2024
-PLEASE FOLLOW THE STEPS OF HOW TO RUN THE PROGRAM
+FOLLOW THE STEPS OF HOW TO RUN THE PROGRAM
 ___________________________________________________________________

 1) **FOR TASK ADDING**